robotology/community/README.md

 📃 [`General rules for posting`](/.github/SUPPORT.md)

-## 🛠 `Support`
+## 🛠 `HW Support`
-To get support for robot maintenance and more in general for hardware-related issues, please visit our [robot specific tickets system](https://github.com/robotology/icub-tech-support/issues) on GitHub.
+To get support for robot maintenance and more in general for hardware-related issues, please visit our [robot specific tickets system](https://github.com/robotology/icub-tech-support) on GitHub.

 ## 🌐 `Online resources`
 - [iCub](https://icub.iit.it)